CMSIS-Driver Validation

 SPI Server

-The SPI Server is an application providing a set of features used by the CMSIS-Driver Validation suite to test the physical operation of the SPI driver.
+The SPI Server application provides features used by the CMSIS-Driver Validation suite to test physical operation of the SPI driver.

 Operation